steadystatic/alfred-minikube-dash/README.md

 Install the workflow binary in Alfred and enable it.

-Now when you need to check your dashboard invoke Alfred and type keyword 'minidash'
+Now whenever you need to check your dashboard invoke Alfred and type keyword 'minidash' the URL will open in your default system browser (via this command: `python -m webbrowser -t "$(tail -n 1 /tmp/kubedash)"`)